-After a recent media tasting (where they had me in to sample some items off their menu) they generously shared the recipe for their Corner Bakery Refrigerator Swiss Oatmeal Recipe!
+After a recent media tasting (where they had me in to sample some items off their menu) they generously shared the recipe for their Corner Bakery Refrigerator Berry and Almond Overnight Oats Recipe!

 I'm mildly obsessed with their refrigerator oatmeal.
 It's a bit different from an overnight oats recipe in that it only needs to sit for about half an hour (although you can leave it overnight).

-The Chilled Berry Almond Swiss Oatmeal at Corner Bakery blew my mind and probably wasn’t something that I would have normally ordered.
+The Corner Bakery Overnight Oatmeal recipe blew my mind and probably wasn't something that I would have normally ordered.

 I probably would have had one of their delicious pastries or eggs and bacon like my son!
 The apple hand pie was crazy good, of course, I had to have a bite.